oneexists/oneexists.github.io/git/feature-branch-workflow.md

 git add -p
 ```

-Another feature that can be implemented to assist in stepping
+Another feature that can be implemented to assist in stepping through these
-through these commits while testing the functionality is to
-use the "stash" feature.
+commits while testing the functionality is to use the "stash" feature.

 ```
 git stash
 git stash pop
 ```

-If there is a quick change that you find you want to make to
-the most recent commit, there is also the option to amend.
+If there is a quick change that to make to the most recent commit, there is
-This is helpful when it is available, but is only an option
+also the option to amend.
+This is helpful when it is available, but is only an
-for editing the most recent commit.
-The process is similar to
+option for editing the most recent commit.
+The process is similar to any other
-any other commit, you would add the changes and then issue a
-commit, but this time with the "amend" option instead of a
+commit, but with the amend option rather than a commit message.
-message.

 ```
 git add
 git commit --amend
 ```

+When the branch's functionality is written and revised into cohesive commits,
+the branch can be reviewed by others by using a pull request.
+The time taken
+to revise the workflow to build the commit history this way allows for code
+that communicates what it intends to do and a commit history that provides a
+descriptive log of changes.

 ## Read Further